zokrezyl/yetty-poc/README.md

 ## License

-Yetty is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** with a dual-licensing option — see [LICENSE](LICENSE) for details.
+Yetty is licensed under the **Business Source License 1.1 (BSL 1.1)**.
+You may copy, modify, and create derivative works for non-production use.
+Production use requires a commercial license.
+See [LICENSE](LICENSE) for full terms.

 ### Dependencies

-All dependencies use AGPL-compatible permissive licenses (MIT, BSD, Zlib, Apache-2.0).
+All dependencies use permissive licenses (MIT, BSD, Zlib, Apache-2.0).
 See [DEPENDENCIES.md](DEPENDENCIES.md) for the complete list.

 ---